-The other night was the second best night of my life.
-Chef Louie Estrada taught me and close to 100 others how to make his ropa vieja recipe, live.
+The other night was the second best night of my life; Chef Louie Estrada taught me and close to 100 others how to make his ropa vieja recipe, live.
 We’ve shared the replay of the live class (and ingredients list) for you below – the full online class for you to watch.

 Best night of your life too, right?

 Join Startup Cuba’s Weekly Newsletter for More Like This

 By way of background, Louie Estrada is the Chef/Owner of My Cuban Spot in Gowanus, Brooklyn.
 He’s quickly become regarded as one of NYC’s hottest new chefs and deserves every accolade he receives as a chef and a gentleman.
 He’s been seen in everything from the New York Times, Buzzfeed, NY Eater, Beat Bobby Flay on the Food Network and now of course, the crème de la crème (insert self-indulgent drumroll in my head here), Startup Cuba.
 And, it’s because his food —and his ventanita, which pushes back at the NYC winter with the force of a 90-degree humid Miami afternoon— is delicious and equally as important, welcoming.